Six killed in suicide attack on Chinese engineers in Pakistan | Law-Order

 China's embassy in Pakistan demanded investigations into the attack.
 "The Chinese embassy and consulates in Pakistan have immediately launched emergency work, demanding that the Pakistani side conduct a thorough investigation into the attack, severely punish the perpetrators, and take practical and effective measures to protect the safety of Chinese citizens," the embassy said in statement.

+The embassy on Wednesday also warned Chinese citizens to stay abreast of the situation and strengthen security measures.
+It said China will work more resolutely with Pakistan to do its utmost to maintain the security of Chinese personnel, projects and institutions in Pakistan.
+'FOREIGN ELEMENTS'

-'FOREIGN ELEMENTS' Prime Minister Shehbaz Sharif is expected to visit Beijing next week, according to a source in the Prime Minister's Office, his first since taking office following February elections.
+Prime Minister Shehbaz Sharif is expected to visit Beijing next week, according to a source in the Prime Minister's Office, his first since taking office following February elections.
+On Tuesday afternoon after the attack, Sharif went to the Chinese embassy to offer condolences to victims' families and the Chinese government, the embassy said on Wednesday.

 A Pakistani military statement said the three attacks in the last week were aimed at destabilising the internal security situation, accusing "foreign elements" of aiding and abetting such incidents in Pakistan.
 It said strategic projects and sensitive sites vital to Pakistan's economic progress were being targeted in an effort to sabotage it and sow discord between Pakistan and its allies, most notably China.